 - Hardware/app communication guidelines: The app had to follow Apple and Google operating system guidelines for BLE connection and communication.

 - Safeguards: The app needed safeguards to help recover from any unforeseen BLE/firmware/hardware issues and ensure that the history of air flow and usage data remained intact.

 After a lot of research and testing, 3M teams and ArcTouch together architected and implemented a proprietary BLE (Bluetooth® Low Energy) solution that met the project’s technical requirements — and solved the consumer problem.

 “The ArcTouch engineering team was instrumental in helping us overcome some challenging technical barriers with BLE,” said 3M Filtrete marketing manager Patrick Hiner.
 “The end result was an industry first for BLE technology — and a great technical foundation that we can leverage as our lineup of Filtrete Smart Air Filters matures over time.”

 No going back — try it out!

 Working on this IoT app and Alexa skill was rewarding.
 I’m biased, but our team’s dedication to making the app successful and overcoming each and every technical hurdle was inspiring.
-And after experiencing this “smart” IoT app and air filter from 3M, I won’t go back to the old, dumb way.
+And after using this “smart” IoT app and air filter from 3M, I won’t go back to the old, dumb way.
 Try one out, and let us know what you think!